namankhurpia/Bill-Management/README.md

 This project is for creating Bills for my Dad's Organization, it allows to create/delete/edit/cancel bills for different users.
 App is hosted on the URL - https://generatebill.web.app/

+## FRAMEWORK - ANGULAR

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.24.

 ## SCREENS-

 ![alt text](https://raw.githubusercontent.com/namankhurpia/Bill-Management/master/Screenshot%20(24).png)